The Bias-Variance Tradeoff

 In this exercise, you’ll instantiate three classifiers to predict whether a patient suffers from a liver disease using all the features present in the dataset.

-The classes LogisticRegression
+The classes LogisticRegression,

-, and
+DecisionTreeClassifier, and

-under the alias KNN
+KNeighborsClassifier under the alias KNN are

 available in your workspace.

-set to 0.13 and assign it to
+min_samples_leaf set to 0.13 and assign it to

 # edited/added